 We have over 20 years of experience in providing GP led out of hours (OOHs) services and the way in which you as a patient can access the service has changed greatly over the years.

 Accessing the OOHs service is by calling the NHS 111 service.
 If the NHS 111 assessment deems that you need to be seen your GP practice within a certain time frame and this falls outside your registered GP opening hours, then your call will be passed through to the OOHs service.

 - receive telephone advice from one of our clinicians

-- receive a phone call from our receptionist who will arrange an appointment for you to come and be seen at one of our bases
+- receive a phone call from one of our receptionists who will arrange an appointment for you to come and be seen at one of our bases

 - or if you meet our home visiting criteria then a home visit may be offered to you.

 GP Led Health Centres

-We have two GP Led Health Centres (GPLHC) one in Hastings and the other in Eastbourne.
 These centres have their own registered patients but are also walk in facilities too, for people who are not registered with a GP surgery in the area.
 The centres are open from 08:00 - 20:00 seven days a week, including bank holidays.

 As you can imagine we cannot predict the number of walk in patients we will receive each day but please be assured that you will be assessed as quickly as possible and seen in order of priority.
 We endeavour to see and treat you as quickly as possible.

-We have two pharmacies which are both open for 100 hours each week providing self care and healthy living advice.
+We have a pharmacy in Hastings which is open for 100 hours each week providing self care and healthy living advice.

-Our pharmacy services offer a one-stop-shop for customers' healthcare needs.
+Our pharmacy service offer a one-stop-shop for customers' healthcare needs.
 Our core value is to deliver NHS services ensuring the future wellbeing of the community.

 • A 100 hour community pharmacies

 • Advice for self-care and healthy living